EURweb Spotlight At Star Studded Premiere of ‘Power Book IV’ – PHOTOS!

 *The threat of a snowstorm and Covid didn’t stop Starz and 50 Cent from innovatively finding a way to hold a star-studded premiere of “Power: Book IV: The Force” dropping Sunday, February 6th on Starz.
 The series focuses on Tommy Egan, played by powerhouse actor Joseph Sikora.

-Guests were treated to their own private cabin and screening of the show on the rooftop at Pier 17 in New York after vaccines were confirmed and/or they were tested for Covid.
+Guests were treated to their own private cabin and screening of the show on the rooftop at Pier 17 in New York after vaccines confirmed and tested for Covid (at the site).

 EURweb Spotlight host and I Heart Radio personality Jazmyn Summers was in the building to bring you the tea.